Lorastefyss/uni-laravel/README.md

 composer run dev
 ```

-This will run your local laravel server and your vite
+This will run your local laravel server and your vite.
+By default the app will run at ``` http://localhost:8000 ```